App architecture

 infra/Concrete adapters and default port wiring, including infra/app-ports.ts

-lib/Small app helpers: env.ts, auth.ts, and the use-case.ts builder
+lib/Small app helpers: env.ts, auth.ts, server-only context helpers, and the use-case.ts builder

 client/Typed Beignet client and frontend adapter factories